Procurement outsourcing: Overview

-Procurement Outsourcing is being thought of in a big way in automobile manufacturers in India and China because with increasing number of cars being produced every passing day more man hours are required in trivial issues like timely delivery of materials.
-Hence Procurement team cannot concentrate on its core competency of negotiations and vendor selections.
+Procurement Outsourcing contributes to automobile manufacturers in India and China— Due to a large increase in number of cars being produced every day, more working hours are required in Trivial Issues (Example: Timely delivery of materials).
+Therefore the Procurement team may not be able to concentrate on its core competency of negotiations and vendor selections.

 Procurement categories

 Procurement specialists usually split procurement activities into two parts: